soz-live/soz-live.github.io/docs/docs.md

 ## Introduction

-This page lists documentation for **SOZ-LIVE**.
-It is in the following sections:
+This page lists documentation for **SOZ-LIVE** in the following sections:

 - [Users](#users)
 - [Coders](#coders)